-(1) Adjusted EBITDA is defined as net income or net loss excluding interest expense (net of interest income), incomes taxes, depreciation and amortization, accretion of asset retirement obligations, start-up costs and share-based compensation expenses.
+(1) Adjusted EBITDA is defined as net income or net loss excluding interest expense (net of interest income), incomes taxes, depreciation and amortization, accretion of asset retirement obligations and share-based compensation expenses.

 (2) Adjusted EBITDA margin is defined as adjusted EBITDA as a percentage of net revenue.